shadowfaxthewhitehorse/sf_learningresources_ds_repo2/README.md

 # sf_learningresource_ds_repo2
-Shadowfax Learning Resources - Data Science - Repo #1
+Shadowfax Learning Resources - Data Science - Repo #2

-# In this repo, I have code for the first programming exercise.
+# In this repo, I have code for the second programming exercise.
 #
 # Code for using nested loops to generate binary.